 Most people can go back to work within a few days, providing it does not involve strenuous exercise.

-Dr Feldman performs liposuction at an accredited Day surgery centre in Melbourne.
+Dr Feldman performs liposuction at her registered day surgery centre in South Yarra, Melbourne.

 Before the procedure, you will receive a sedative to relax you.
 You will also be given oral antibiotics to minimise the chance of any infection.
 A short-acting powerful analgesic may be administered at any time during the procedure if the patient requires or requests this.